Crystallek/python-file-copier/README.md

 idk why i made this

 TODO:
-  - print size od the file when copied
+  - print size of the file when copied